Passes v to the current exit handler. If the exit handler does not escape or terminate the thread, #<void> is returned.

 A parameter that determines the current exit handler.
 The exit handler is called by exit.

-The default exit handler in the Racket executable takes any argument, calls plumber-flush-all on the original plumber, and shuts down the OS-level Racket process.
+The default exit handler in the Racket executable takes any argument and shuts down the OS-level Racket process.
 The argument is used as the OS-level exit code if it is an exact integer between 1 and 255 (which normally means “failure”); otherwise, the exit code is 0, (which normally means “success”).

 The scheme/gui/base library sets this parameter to wait until all frames are closed, timers stopped, and queued events handled in the main eventspace.
 See scheme/gui/base for more information.